freekode/tp2intervals/README.md

 To use TrainingPeaks copy all cookies from request `https://tpapi.trainingpeaks.com/users/v3/token` and put it on Configuration page.
 The app automatically will remove redundant parts and only require cookie will remain.
 Follow guide below how to do that.

-The app require `Production_tpAuth` cookie (key and value, smth like `Production_tpAuth=very_long_string`).
+The app requires `Production_tpAuth` cookie (key and value, smth like `Production_tpAuth=very_long_string`).
 Another guide is [available here](https://forum.intervals.icu/t/implemented-push-workout-to-wahoo/783/87)

 <img src="https://github.com/freekode/tp2intervals/blob/main/docs/tp_guide.png?raw=true">

 ### TrainerRoad
 Configuration is very similar to TrainingPeaks.
 Copy all cookies from request `https://tpapi.trainingpeaks.com/users/v3/token` and put it on Configuration page.
 The app automatically will remove redundant parts and only require cookie will remain.
 Follow guide below how to do that.

 Cookie `SharedTrainerRoadAuth` (key and value, smth like `SharedTrainerRoadAuth=very_long_string`) is required for the app.